You might have heard of borrowing against home equity to pay off student loans. But could you use car equity in a similar way?

-You’ll get the best deals for a car that’s less than five years old.
+You could get your best deals for a car that’s less than five years old.
 And many lenders won’t approve an auto equity loan for a car that’s more than 10 years old.
 Look up your make and model on appraisal sites like these to see what your equity is:

 2. Shop for a trustworthy lender

 Finding a lender that offers an auto equity loan can be tricky, as many major banks don’t offer this option.
 A local credit union or community bank might be a better bet to find auto equity loans – and your best rates.

 “Make sure you go to an institution that’s highly reputable, preferably one that you have experience with,” Valdez-Jimenez advised.
 “There are plenty of sketchy-looking financial providers out there, so you need to really do your homework and find an institution you trust.”

 - Avoid car title loans, which are easy to confuse with auto equity loans.
 “One of the key elements of a reputable financial institution is [it] won’t offer you ridiculous credit conditions – like having to pay it back in 30 days or [charging] high interest rates,” explained Valdez-Jimenez, all of which are common for car title loans.
 “Don’t go for a loan shark or quick cash shop.”